Home —> Machine Vision Market Trends 2025–2030: The Forces Driving Industrial Inspection Growth

 Trend 4: EV and Battery Manufacturing Inspection

-This application area requires illuminators across a wide wavelength range, from UV through visible to near-infrared, often in the same production cell.
+This application area needs illuminators across a wide wavelength range, from UV through visible to near-infrared, often in the same production cell.
 RODER Vision’s multi-wavelength product range covers UV (365 nm), blue, green, red, white, and NIR wavelengths across all major illuminator form factors.

 Battery Manufacturing: Specific Illumination Requirements